Zachatoo/obsidian-css-editor/README.md

 Opens a prompt to create a CSS snippet in your `.obsidian/snippets/` directory.
 Upon creation, show editor to edit that CSS file.

+### Delete CSS Snippet

+Opens a prompt to delete a CSS snippet in your `.obsidian/snippets/` directory.

 ---

 ## Contributing